CHS Counseling

 Counseling Resources

-Reach out to a staff member if you need help or use:
+Reach out to a staff member if you need help or use the below resources:

 In case of an Emergency, CALL 911